 A Second Look

-The first day of class I introduced you to this post describing the process of developing a hypothesis worthy of a 3000-word research project.
+The first day of class I introduced you to the technique of developing a hypothesis worthy of a 3000-word research project.

-It’s time for you to rise to the challenge.
-If I’ve prepared you well, you’re ready to embark on an investigation of something worth your while.
+It’s already time for you to rise to the challenge of planning an investigation of something worth your while.
 One week from today, I need to see the hypothesis that will launch your research.

 Your plan will be preliminary and open to improvement.
 With any luck, you’ll revise your hypothesis out of necessity when your research provides insights you couldn’t have predicted.